mpollmeier/scala-repl-pp/README.md

 ```

 Note: if your dependencies are not hosted on maven central, you can [specify additional resolvers](#additional-dependency-resolvers-and-credentials) - including those that require authentication)

+Implementation note: scala-repl-pp uses [coursier](https://get-coursier.io/) to fetch the dependencies.
+We invoke it in a subprocess via the coursier java launcher, in order to give our users maximum control over the classpath.

 ### Importing additional script files interactively
 ```